robak86/hardwired/packages/react/README.md

 [Getting started with fp-ts: Reader](https://dev.to/gcanti/getting-started-with-fp-ts-reader-1ie5) )

-At last, dependency injection is also relevant in React applications.
+Dependency injection is also relevant in React applications.
 React already provides a mechanism for dependency injection in the form of [context](https://reactjs.org/docs/context.html).
-This library aims to provide standard semantics for defining and injecting dependencies to React components (using service locator pattern).
+This library aims to provide opinionated standard semantics for defining and injecting dependencies to the React components (using the service locator pattern).

 ## Limitations